-Student ID Number Student Legal Name: First Last Day-time Phone Number: () Email address: I give permission to: Faculty/Staff Name reference/recommendation to: Complete name of person or organization Complete address Purpose of request: The above individual has my permission to include in the reference/recommendation my GPA, course grades, academic performance, and any other information the individual believes is pertinent to meet the purpose of this request.
-I waive my right to inspect and review a copy of this reference/recommendation at any time in the future. \Box Yes □No
+Student ID Number First MI Student Legal Name: Day-time Phone Number: () Email address: I give permission to: to provide a Faculty/Staff Name reference/recommendation to: Complete name of person or organization Complete address Purpose of request: The above individual has my permission to include in the reference/recommendation my GPA, course grades, academic performance, and any other information the individual believes is pertinent to meet the purpose of this request.
+I waive my right to inspect and review a copy of this reference/recommendation at any time in the future. □Yes □No ►Student Signature: Date:

-► Student Signature: Date: